haohanchen/HKU_POLI3148_23Fall/Lec_06/2_data_wrangling_3/README.md

 Understand the behavior of different `join_` functions

--   `left_join`: Merge and only keep observations that appear in the left-hand-side table.
+-   `left_join`: Merge and only keep observations whose identifiers (matching keys) appear in the left-hand-side table.

--   `right_join`: Merge and only keep observations that appear in the right-hand-side table.
+-   `right_join`: Merge and only keep observations whose identifiers (matching keys) appear in the right-hand-side table.

--   `inner_join`: Merge and only keep observations that appear in both tables.
+-   `inner_join`: Merge and only keep observations whose identifiers (matching keys) appear in both tables.

--   `full_join`: Merge and keep observations that appear either table.
+-   `full_join`: Merge and keep observations whose identifiers (matching keys) appear either table.

--   `anti_join`: Filter out observations that does appears in the right-hand-side table
+-   `anti_join`: Filter out observations whose identifiers (matching keys) appear in the right-hand-side table

--   `semi_join`: Filter out observations that does not appear in the right-hand-side table
+-   `semi_join`: Filter out observations whose identifiers (matching keys) do not appear in the right-hand-side table

 ## Task 1: The Case

 Join two datasets from the V-Dem data using the above different `join_` functions

--   *GDP* data from 2000-2022
+-   *GDP* data from **2000-2022**

--   *GDP per capita* data from 1984 to 2010
+-   *GDP per capita* data from **1984 to 2010**

 ## Task 1: Setup